markshannon/New-C-API-for-Python/DesignRules.md

 int PyApi_List_Append_BC(PyListRef list, PyRef item);
 ```

-All ABI functionsshoudl get a higher level API function without a suffix.
+All ABI functions should get a higher level API function without a suffix.
 All non-suffix functions borrow the references to all their arguments.

 ```C